naavis/roboto-demo/README.md

 Project structure
 -----------------
 The starting point of the program is in the file [skrollidemo.z80](skrollidemo.z80).
 Interrupt boilerplate code can be found in [interrupts.z80](interrupts.z80) file.
+Cartridge header can be found in [header.z80](header.z80).

 The demo is divided into separate scenes, which reside in their respective `scene_*.z80` files.